€146 Find Cheap Flights from New York to Ireland

 The average price of all round-trip flights from New York to Ireland clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from New York to Ireland, look for departures on Mondays and avoid leaving on a Wednesday, as it's usually the priciest day.
-When flying back from Ireland, Thursday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from New York to Ireland, look for departures on Wednesdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Ireland, Wednesday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from New York to Ireland?